-On the product side, we’ve used Chartio in the past to track product usage, but we are currently transitioning to Looker as our data platform, with a BI specialist working with our data engineer to set that up.
-In the future, I imagine Looker will be our go-to source of truth for revenue as well, and I hope they can consolidate our data in a way in a clean, accurate way, but I’m curious how things will evolve once the transition is complete.
-It’s taken a while to implement, and for now, there are inconsistencies between the data I’m working from (Salesforce) and what’s appearing in Looker, so we still have a ways to go.
+On the product side, we’ve used Chartio in the past to track product usage, but we are currently transitioning to a new self-service BI platform, with a BI specialist working with our data engineer to set that up.
+In the future, I imagine that platform will be our go-to source of truth for revenue as well, and I hope they can consolidate our data in a clean, accurate way that's consistent with the data in Salesforce.

 Maintaining data quality, which is an ongoing and oftentimes tedious process.
 I like to compare it to having to clean up a dirty house.
 If you stop cleaning for a month, or even a few weeks, the clutter will pile up.
 The importance of high-quality, accurate data needs no justification - without it, we may be reporting on stale, outdated, or downright wrong data.
 This could lead to key business decisions made around insights that aren’t backed by truth.
 One of the anxieties that comes with the role is: “is this data that I’m presenting to the CEO 100% accurate?”
 You know that you’ve done your best, but there’s so much in there, how do you ensure it’s all clean?
 There’s no one else to double check or verify that for you, so it feels like it’s all on you, and there’s a lot of pressure.